Renfrew: Local government and royal burgh

 Although the town gives its name to the council area of Renfrewshire and the larger county of the same name which was used for local government before 1975, the administrative functions of both have in modern times been operated from the considerably larger neighbouring town of Paisley.

 The early origins of Renfrewshire lie in the expanding influence of the Stewarts of Renfrew, the family holding the hereditary High Stewardship of Scotland.
-In 1371, Robert Stewart was crowned King of Scotland as Robert II and in 1402 his son, Robert III established the shire of Renfrew crafted from territory previously within the shire of Lanark and based out of Renfrew, the site of the Stewarts' castle.
+In 1371, Robert Stewart was crowned King of Scotland as Robert II, and in 1402 his son Robert III established the shire of Renfrew, crafted from territory previously within the shire of Lanark and based in Renfrew, the site of the Stewarts' castle.

 Renfrewshire's Commissioners of Supply, Quarter Sessions and freeholders met at Renfrew, as did the sheriff court until it was moved to Paisley in 1705.
 This began a gradual move in the focus of local government to Paisley.
 During this time, Renfrew continued to hold status not only as a royal burgh, but as a parliamentary, municipal and police burgh.

 Renfrew is now represented by its own community council, which meets in Renfrew Town Hall.